 Political editors from major political news sites like Bloomberg and Mashable can attest to the efficiency of social video for turning around “newsworthy, mic-drop live TV moments as fast as humanly possible.”
 Juana Summers at Mashable points out that “debates are soundbite-driven events” - and Bloomberg’s John Geddes has found that by capturing these soundbites into a visually appealing video summary and “dividing and conquering on social,” publishers can better “illustrate the larger story” to readers.

 Wibbitz's partnership with Reuters gives publishers access to its entire media library, and allows for an even quicker turnaround of breaking news coverage.
-As soon as a topic is debated or a speech is said, there’s a video clip in the Control Room waiting to be packaged into a social-ready video.
-Check out how Alternet packaged our platform’s ready-made video using the Social Video and Election Theme.
+As soon as a topic is debated or a speech is said, there’s a video clip in the Control Room waiting to be packaged into a caption-ready video.
+Check out how Alternet packaged our platform’s ready-made video using the Caption Video and Election Theme.
 This video is perfect for reaching millennial users on social platforms and mobile screens - those that will ultimately have the greatest impact on election results.

 Breaking: Hillary Clinton Becomes First Woman to Clinch Presidential Nomination